 6. Repeat for about 5 minutes.

-A 2019 study found that combining these breathing strategies helped expand chest volume in a group of people with COPD and reduced the number of breaths they needed to take.
+A 2019 study found that combining these breathing strategies helped expand chest volume in people with COPD and reduced the number of breaths they needed to take.

 Using a fan